russhousley/suit-manifest-generator/README.md

 * `create` generates a new manifest.
 * `sign` signs a manifest.
 * `parse` parses an existing manifest into cbor-debug or a json representation.
+* `keygen` Create a signing key.
+Not for production use.
+* `pubkey` Get the public key for a supplied private key.

 The `suit-tool` has a configurable log level, specified with `-l`: